ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 The default value is `true`, in this case the cluster is called symetric.
 The resources can start on any node.
-The choice of the node is made in decreasing order of the [location constraints][Scores and location].
+The choice of the node is made in decreasing order of the [location constraints][Scores and location constraints].
 A negative location constraint prevents a resource to start on the node.

 When it is set to `false`, the cluster is said to be `asymetric`.
 The resource